Therese of Saxe-Hildburghausen, Queen of Bavaria

 Ludwig and Therese had nine children:

 Seemingly always pregnant, Therese still managed to participate in charitable events and organizations.
 While living in Salzburg, she organized meals for the poor and was the patron of the Salzburg Women’s Association.
 In October 1825, Ludwig and Therese became King and Queen of Bavaria following the death of King Maximilian I Joseph.
-Therese soon began a more public role, devoting much of her time to providing assistance for the poor, widows, orphans, and the sick.
+Therese soon began a more public role, devoting much of her time to assisting the poor, widows, orphans, and the sick.
 She became the patron of several organizations, including the Women’s Association for Infant Care Institutions.
 In 1827, she established The Order of Therese which still exists to this day.

 Queen Therese with her family, c1830. source: Wikipedia